 I never noticed how catty other guitarists could be until I got up onstage as one.
 They’re immediately judging your gear and your look.
 They’re all standing there, arms folded, that “Show me what you got” look on their faces, quickly followed by the dismissive, “Big deal, I can play faster” scowl.

 Bass players, in general, are totally different.
 I live in New York City, where it’s not uncommon to see guys walking down the street with upright basses on wheels.
 Every now and then one of us will cross paths with another on our way to our respective gigs.
 Sometimes we know each other, sometimes we’re strangers, but there’s always a knowing smile and a supportive hey-man-how’s-it-going.

-The late jazz great Dennis Irwin once chatted up a nobody like me on a subway train, just because I happened to have my bass with me.
+The late jazz great Dennis Irwin once talked to a nobody like me on a subway train, just because I happened to have my bass with me.
 Do guitarists who spot other guitarists on the street ever do that?
 You tell me.

-Still, I have no doubt that at the very least, my guitarist friends and bandmates Adam and Kristian are probably gonna come kick my ass now …
+Still, I have no doubt that at the very least, my guitarist friends and bandmates are probably gonna come kick my ass now.

 Matt Scharfglass has worked in countless theater pits and plays guitar up in the organ booth to crowds of 18,000 at New York Rangers home games.
 Matt has had more than 600 of his transcriptions appear inGuitar World and in books by Warner Brothers, Music Sales and Hal Leonard.
 He has authored more than a dozen bass and guitar instructional books, including the "You Can Do It...Play Bass!"and "…Play Guitar!"series.